Locations of Kenya

 Locations are a type of administrative region in Kenya.
 Locations are a third level subdivision below counties and sub-counties.
 Locations are further subdivided into sub-locations.
 At the 1999 census there were 2,427 locations and 6,612 sublocations in Kenya.
+Their functions reduced following the 2010 constitution, but still exist under the national government structure.

-Each division in Kenya is divided into some locations.
+Each division in Kenya was divided into some locations.
 Locations often, but not necessarily, coincide with electoral wards.
-Locations are usually named after their central village or town.
+Locations were usually named after their central village or town.
 Many larger towns consist of several locations.

 Each location has a chief, appointed by the state.